Jakads/malody2osu/README.md

 ## How to Use

-1. **Drag Key Mode .mc files or .mcz/.zip package files into the program.** This will convert all the files you dragged into .osu files in an instant.
+1. **Drag Key Mode .mc files or .mcz/.zip package files into the program.** This will convert all the files you dragged into .osu files in an instant. .osu files will be created right next to .mc files.
 2. You can move the files manually if wanted, but **to compress all .osu files into a mapset(.osz), hit any key.**
-3. .osz files will be created. **Run the files** to add the charts to osu!.
+3. .osz files will be created right next to the .exe. **Run the files** to add the charts to osu!.

 ## Disclaimer

 * Expect bugs.
+Please report if you ever experience one!
-* All the .mc files you have dragged will be compressed into a single mapset.
+* All the .mc files you have dragged in will be compressed into a single mapset.
-* All the .mcz/.zip files you have dragged will be compressed into seperate mapsets.
+* All the .mcz/.zip files you have dragged in will be compressed into seperate mapsets.
 A mapset per file.
 * **Only supports charts with no BPM changes for the time being.** Should really work on that.
 * Doesn't support custom hitsounds and SVs yet.